CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Related Work

 \paragraph{DBMS testing.} Besides testing DBMSs' performance, automated testing approaches have been proposed to find other types of bugs.
 Many fuzzing works on finding security-relevant bugs, such as memory errors, were proposed.
 SQLSmith~\cite{sqlsmith}, Griffin~\cite{fu2022griffin}, DynSQL~\cite{jiangdynsql}, and ADUSA~\cite{liu2022automatic} used grammar-based methods to generate test cases for detecting memory errors.
-Squirrel~\cite{zhong2020squirrel}, inspired by grey-box fuzzers such as AFL~\cite{afl}, used code coverage as a guidance to find memory errors.
-Apart from security-relevant bugs, logic bugs, which refer to incorrect results returned by DBMSs, are difficult to find as they require a \emph{test oracle}, a mechanism that decides whether the test case's output is expected.
-The start-of-the-art oracles include PQS~\cite{Rigger2020PQS}, NoREC~\cite{Rigger2020NoREC}, and TLP~\cite{Rigger2020TLP}, which have been integrated into SQLancer and have found hundreds of logic bugs in DBMSs.
+Squirrel~\cite{zhong2020squirrel}, inspired by grey-box fuzzers such as AFL~\cite{afl}, used code coverage as guidance to find memory errors.
+Various approaches have been proposed to find logic bugs in DBMSs.
+The PQS~\cite{Rigger2020PQS}, NoREC~\cite{Rigger2020NoREC}, and TLP~\cite{Rigger2020TLP} oracles detect logic bugs in the implementation of \lstinline{SELECT} statements.
+DQE~\cite{song2023testing} detects logic bugs in \lstinline{UPDATE} and \lstinline{INSERT} statements.
 Transactional properties have also been tested.
-Tan et al.~\cite{tan2020cobra} used formal methods to verify the serializability of executions in key-value stores.
-Zheng et al.~\cite{zheng2014torturing} found violations of ACID (atomicity, consistency, isolation, and durability) properties of key-value stores.
-Similar to testing approaches that find logic bugs and test properties, \method's core component is a new test oracle, which, however, finds performance issues that violate the \property property.
+Cobra~\cite{tan2020cobra} used formal methods to verify the serializability of executions in key-value stores.
+Troc~\cite{dou2023detecting} defines an oracle to detect isolation bugs in transactional procedures.
+Similar to testing approaches that find logic bugs and test properties, our core contribution is a new test oracle, which, however, finds performance issues that violate the \property property.